-The files on the Anti Apartheid Movement presented here come from two different sources.
+The files on the Anti Apartheid Movement come from three different sources.
 One set was unearthed in 2005 by BBC journalist Martin Rosenbaum, who kindly agreed to share them with the Special Branch Files Project.
 An additional batch consists of Special Branch files from the National Archive, photographed by Guardian journalist Rob Evans.

-Our selection now includes files from the years 1969-1970 and 1980-1995, covering the policing of the Stop The Seventy Tour (STST) and the protection of the Springboks, the South African Rugby team touring the UK.
+This selection includes files from the years 1969-1970 and 1980-1995, covering the policing of the Stop The Seventy Tour (STST) and the protection of the Springboks, the South African Rugby team touring the UK, and additional reports on the AAM used in our story on Special Branch and the Anti-Apartheid Movement (Mepo2/11477/2 and Mepo 31/30).

 Also see: Anti Apartheid Movement – story.